 Physical contact often causes for a frequent release of oxytocin.
 The oxytocin hormone surges when we are in love or when we feel happy and energetic.
-Children associate hugs with the sensation of feeling safe and protected.
-Just think of how many boo boos are soothed with a hug.
+Children, for example, associate hugs with the sensation of feeling safe and protected.
+Just think of how many boo boos are soothed with a cuddle and magical kiss.
 That said, this simple act also helps kids build self-confidence.

 2) It makes us patient